The non-ergodic Host-Kra-Ziegler structure theorem for $\mathbb{Z}^d$-actions via measurable selections: Introduction

 \section{Introduction}

-Host and Kra \cite{hk} and, independently, Ziegler \cite{z} established the following remarkable structure theorem for ergodic $\Z$-actions.
+Host and Kra \cite{hk} and, independently, Ziegler \cite{z} established the following remarkable structure theorem for ergodic $\Z$-actions\footnote{Host and Kra \cite{hk} developed a theory of cubical structures and the corresponding seminorms.
+They used this framework to define systems of order $k$ and proved a structure theorem showing that ergodic systems of order $k$ are precisely $k$-step pro-nilsystems.
+This led to the identification of characteristic factors for multiple ergodic averages and to a proof of their convergence in $L^2$.
+Independently, Ziegler \cite{z} obtained the $L^2$-convergence of the same averages by proving that the universal characteristic factors she constructed are pro-nilsystems, via a different approach.
+Leibman \cite{leibman-factor} later clarified the connection between these two constructions, showing that the Host--Kra factors of order $k$ coincide with Ziegler's $k$th universal characteristic factors.}.
 The corresponding conclusion for ergodic $\Z^d$-actions follows from a more general theory developed in \cite{cz}.

 \begin{theorem} Let $\mathrm{X}=(X,\nu,T)$ be an ergodic measure-preserving $\Z^d$-system and let $k\ge 1$.
-Then the $k$th Host--Kra factor $\Zk_k(\mathrm{X})$ of\/ $\mathrm{X}$ is (measure-theoretically) isomorphic to an inverse limit of $k$-step nilsystems. \end{theorem}
+Then the $k$th Host--Kra factor $\Zk_k(\mathrm{X})$ of $\mathrm{X}$ is (measure-theoretically) isomorphic to an inverse limit of $k$-step nilsystems. \end{theorem}

-Informally, the factor $\Zk_k(\mathrm{X})$ governs the distribution of $(k+1)$ dimensional cubes in $\mathrm{X}$, and thereby controls the limiting behavior of $k$-linear ergodic averages.
+Informally, the factor $\Zk_k(\mathrm{X})$ governs the distribution of $(k+1)$ dimensional cubes in $\mathrm{X}$, and thereby controls the limiting behaviour of $k$-linear ergodic averages.
 Its structural description in geometric terms plays an important role in the understanding of additive patterns such as arithmetic progressions in arithmetic combinatorics.
-The formal definitions of the Host--Kra factors and of $k$-step nilsystems are given in Section~\ref{s:prelim}.
+The formal definitions of the Host--Kra factors and of $k$-step nilsystems, and the notation appearing in Theorem \ref{t:main} and Theorem \ref{t:vertical_nilcharacters} are given in the preliminaries in Section~\ref{s:prelim}.

 Motivated by applications, the aim of this note is to remove the ergodicity assumption from Theorem~\ref{t:hkz}.
 Our main result is the following non-ergodic variant.

 \begin{theorem} Let $\mathrm{X}=(X,\nu,T)$ be a not necessarily ergodic measure-preserving $\Z^d$-system and let $k\ge 1$.
 Then there exists an inverse system of factors